 At its core, Proof-of-Work aims to curb and deter blockchain network abuse and attacks by requiring network actors to perform moderately hard (but realizable) calculations or computations which verify blockchain transactions and information – all for a reward.
 Proof-of-Work is the equivalent of a Rubik’s contest, where miners are pitted against each other in order to see who solves mathematical equations the fastest.

 So, what type of “mathematical” equations and puzzles are miners solving?
 Quite a few.

-When a blockchain network is setting and facilitating transactions, it bundles them together in what is called a “block,” which is then mined (aka verified) by miners in order to ensure their legitimacy through the solving of a “mathematical puzzle.”
-Miners are then subsequently rewarded for broadcasting their successful completion and mining of the block in the form of a blockchain token (think ETH and BTC).
+When a blockchain network is setting and facilitating transactions, it bundles them together in what is called a “block,” which is then mined (aka verified) by miners in order to ensure their legitimacy through solving a “mathematical puzzle.”
+Miners are then subsequently rewarded for broadcasting their successful completion and mining of a block in the form of a blockchain token (think ETH and BTC).
 Rinse and repeat.

 And, as the network grows and garners more users and data, the mathematical equations become harder, ultimately needing more hashing power to solve them.

 At present, the Ethereum network utilizes both the longstanding and established Proof-of-Work consensus mechanism alongside its new Proof-of-Stake counterpart via the Bitcoin Chain.
 Since this article is about mining let’s take a look at how exactly Ethereum mining occurs in the next section.

 Unlike other Ethereum and cryptocurrency hardware wallets, which have a single point of failure, the CoolWallet S eliminates such vulnerability through its pairing with both iOS and Android smartphones – meaning hackers and other malicious actors must not only get ahold of your actual device but your phone as well.